mellium/xmpp/README.md

 import mellium.im/xmpp
 ```

-If you're looking to get started and need some help, see the [API docs] or look
+If you're looking to get started and need some help, see the [API docs][docs] or
-in the `examples/` tree for several simple usage examples.
+look in the `examples/` tree for several simple usage examples.

 If you'd like to contribute to the project, see [CONTRIBUTING.md].